Area Forecast Discussion

 National Weather Service Caribou ME

-through Monday.
-High pressure will build across the region Monday
+pressure will then build across the region through the weekend.

 .NEAR TERM /THROUGH TONIGHT/...

 Update...Hrly temps were adjusted to meet the latest conditions

 w/readings dropping off considerably from this morning.
 Colder air